jolucas245/simple-env-dart/README.md

 ## About Dart Simple Env
 It's a simple way to use .env in Dart without generating extra code like other pub.dev packages

+## Why ❓
+> When I was creating an API using Dart Shelf, a problem arose.
+Some sensitive information was being passed directly to code (called Hard Code).
+This information, depending on the development or production environment, ends up changing.